 Oil that’s too thin can also lead to insufficient oil pressure to properly operate your vehicle’s variable valve timing system, if equipped.
 Low pressure may also result in lifters not staying in contact with cams, causing noise and increased wear.

-If you use a viscosity that’s one grade higher or lower than what’s recommended for your engine, it’s unlikely you’ll do any lasting harm.
 But, to alleviate any concerns about engine protection and your vehicle warranty, it’s best to use the viscosity recommended in your owner’s manual.

 If you have questions or concerns, contact AMSOIL Technical Services ([email protected]) to determine the appropriate viscosity for use.